 For a few weeks I have been exploring the media labor market in the United States I selected specific websites and services that can make your job searching much easier.
-This list has been showing me what job positions are in the industry and how to apply for the jobs that seem most attractive to me.
+So I created this list that shows you what job positions are in the industry and how to apply for the jobs that seem most attractive to you.

 At first, I thought the search would only be generic but there are many other options focused on the audiovisual industry.
 Most are created by people from within the industry who are more segmented and focused on the audiovisual world.